smkent/dotfiles/README.md

 Parts of this repository contain third-party code, which is copyright their respective owners and bound by the license terms specified by each original source.
-Every effort has been made to identify third-party code within this repository; sources are cited within the codebase and/or in the commit(s) in which pieces of third-party code was added to the repository.
+Every effort has been made to identify third-party code within this repository; sources are cited within the code base and/or in the commit(s) in which pieces of third-party code were added to the repository.

 Original code in this repository is published under the MIT license.
 See [`.dotfiles/doc/LICENSE`](/.dotfiles/doc/LICENSE) for licensing information.